microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     source: string  # source defintion of the pipeline
     version: string  # the pipeline run number to pick the artifact, defaults to Latest pipeline successful across all stages
     branch: string  # branch to pick the artiafct, optional; defaults to master branch
-    tags: string # picks the artifacts on from the pipeline with given tag, optional; defaults to any tag or no tag.
+    tag: string # picks the artifacts on from the pipeline with given tag, optional; defaults to any tag or no tag.
-    trigger:
+    trigger:     # enables triggers for this resource, optional; Defaults to no triggers.
-      branches:
+      branches:  # branch conditions to filter the events, optional; Defaults to all branches.
-        include: [ string ]  # branches on which the trigger events are considered, optional; Defaults to all branches are included.
+        include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
-        exclude: [ string ]  # branches on which the trigger events are discarded, optional; Defaults to none.
+        exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
       stages: [ string ]  # trigger after completion of given stage, optional; Defaults to all stage completion.
       tags: [ string ]  # tags on which the trigger events are considered, optional; Defaults to any tag or no tag.
 ```